 Do quick and simple research

 It’s incredibly powerful to have tools that enable you to ask questions to your user base, and receive responses in minutes.
 We’ve all been in product meetings, endlessly debating features with your colleagues.
-Now you can jump on feedback tools like Intercom while the meeting is ongoing, and gain insight into what your users actually need within minutes.
+Now you can jump on customer feedback tools like Intercom while the meeting is ongoing, and gain insight into what your users actually need within minutes.
 The trick is to ensure that the questions you ask are the right ones.